sogladev/home-media-server/.github/README.md

 https://github.com/causefx/Organizr

 # Credits
-inspirted by Youtube tutorial of a similar setup [Easy Automated Home Media Server: VPN, Radarr, Sonarr, Lidarr, Librarian in 10 Minutes.](https://www.youtube.com/watch?v=5rtGBwBuzQE)
+Inspired by Youtube tutorial of a similar setup [Easy Automated Home Media Server: VPN, Radarr, Sonarr, Lidarr, Librarian in 10 Minutes.](https://www.youtube.com/watch?v=5rtGBwBuzQE)

+The traefik reverse proxy setup is adapted from "Traefik 3 Docker Certificates Guide" by [TechnoTim](https://github.com/timothystewart6), originally published at https://technotim.live/posts/traefik-3-docker-certificates/, and licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Changes were made to customize the configuration for use with DuckDNS instead of Cloudflare and routing services.